PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 ### UX Rule

 - When under any entity, if there isn't any "App report", it shows proper message
-- `Download PDF` action of any particular report will be disable if download request for that same report is in WIATING or IN_PROGRESS state.
+- `Download PDF` action of any particular report will be disabled.
+On hover, shows tooltip message.
+  - If the download request for that same report is in WAITING or IN_PROGRESS state.
+  - If aggregate reports have no app reports available.

 ### UI Rule

 Mockup //TODO

 - Message when no report available: `No Reports Available`.
+- Tooltip message when request is in waiting or in progress state: `Download request is already In-Progress or is in queue`
+- Tooltip message when request is no app reports available: `Download is not possible because no reports are available`